GoogleCloudPlatform/anthos-config-management-samples/hierarchical-format/README.md

 Kubernetes cluster shared by two different teams, `team-1` and `team-2`.
 The cluster configuration is under the `config/` directory.

+The `compiled/` directory (which is not required for using Config Sync) contains the output of `nomos hydrate`, which compiles the configs under the `config/` directory to the exact form that would be sent to the APIServer to apply.

 ## Before you begin

 - You’ll need a cluster that has Config Sync installed.